matrix-org/matrix-spec-proposals/proposals/2697-device-dehydration.md

 Rather than uploading a dehydrated device to the server, we could instead have the sender resend the megolm session in the case where a user had no active devices at the time that a message was sent.
-However this does not solve the issue for users who happen to never be online at the same time.
+However this does not solve the issue for users who happen to never be logged in at the same time.
 But this could be done in addition to the solution proposed here.

 The sender could also send the megolm session to a the user using a public key